JmsNxn92/Recursive_Tetration_PARI/README.md

 See our repository Recursive_Tetration, which has similar code for Matlab.
 This is less desired though.

-The code Abel_L.gp was coded by myself, James David Nixon.
+The code Abel_L.gp was coded by myself, James David Nixon; as was Schroder_L.gp.
 The code for Graphing.gp was coded by Mike3; and the author takes no credit for this program.